Updated: Wednesday April 21, 2021

 - Passenger Screening of COVID–19 Symptoms – Riders with accessibility needs who board from the front door will be asked by the Operator if they have symptoms prior to boarding.
 In addition, all buses and LTC facilities have signs advising riders and visitors to not ride transit if sick.

 - Recommending Traveling Off-Peak – We encourage riders to consider traveling during off-peak times from 9AM to 12 Noon and after 6PM when there are fewer passengers on board.

 - Lost & Found on Hold – As a precaution all lost and found items of lesser value are no longer collected.
 Items of value, however, are stored per our usual policy.
 For more details check our Lost & Found Policy.

 - Removal of Paper Schedules – We have removed all printed schedules from our locations.
 Find your route schedules online or through realtime.londontransit.ca.

-- Stay Behind the Yellow Line – A yellow line along the floor closer to the front of the bus is installed to provide more space for passengers.
+- Stay Behind the Yellow Line – A yellow line along the floor closer to the front of the bus is installed.
 Riders are to remain behind the yellow line to ensure appropriate distancing for bus operators.
-All passengers must remain behind the yellow line.
-With the exception of those with accessibility needs please exit through the rear doors.
+All passengers must remain behind the yellow line; and, with the exception of those with accessibility needs please exit through the rear doors.

 WHAT YOU CAN DO

 - Stay Home if you have Symptoms – If you are experiencing any COVID-19 symptoms, please stay home.

 - Wear a Mask – Masks are mandatory on transit as mandated by the Provincial Government in Regulation 364/20.
 For details on exceptions and proper mask wearing visit the MLHU website.

 - Wash Hands – Wash hands frequently or use hand sanitizer.